-You are not eligible to win while in the Voluntary Self-Exclusion program, in accordance with the Rules and Regulations.
+You are not eligible to win while in the Game Break program, in accordance with the Rules and Regulations.
 So if you gamble, win a major prize and are identified as self-excluded, BCLC will not pay the prize.

-To self-exclude from gambling facilities with slot machines, visit a casino's GameSense Info Centre and speak with a GameSense Advisor.
+To take a Game Break from gambling facilities with slot machines, visit a casino's GameSense Info Centre and speak with a GameSense Advisor.
 Or ask any staff member at any casino, community gaming centre or commercial bingo hall for help.

-To self-exclude from PlayNow.com, login to your account and access “Self-Exclusion” from within the “My Account” section.
-The screens will guide you through the process of completing your self-exclusion.
+To voluntarily self-exclude from PlayNow.com, login to your account and access “Game Break” from within the “My Account” section.
+The screens will guide you through the process of entering the Game Break program.

 You can also visit the BCLC offices in Kamloops or Vancouver, call BCLC's Consumer Services at 1-866-815-0222, or visit www.gamesense.com for further information.

-If you enter a casino or the gaming area while self-excluded and are identified, security will be alerted and you will be asked to leave.
-In accordance with the BC Gaming Control Act, you may also be fined up to $5,000.
+As of June 26, 2023, government-issued photo identification is required to enter casinos and community gaming centres in B.C.
+If you attempt to or enter a casino or the gaming area while enroled in Game Break and are identified, security will be alerted, and you will be asked to leave.

 You can visit other areas within the building such as hotels, show theatres, restaurants, lounges, and meeting rooms as long as these are accessible from an entrance separate from the gaming floor.
-Patrons who have self-excluded cannot enter the gaming floor.
+Individuals who are in the Game Break program cannot enter the gaming floor.

 Rules and regulations